bhavyag54/Rest-ecommerce-api/ReadMe.md

 1. POST /seller/create-catalog - to create a catalog
 2. GET /seller/orders - list all orders
 3. POST /seller/:catalog_id/create-item - create a item in a catalog

+## ROLES (1 and 2)
+1. Users with role as 1 is just a buyer, and cannot list items to sell
+2. Users with role as 2 can list items to sell and can also buy items from other seller